hstanda/python-find-missing-images/README.md

 - Takes a URL as a parameter
 - Visit one URL only once
-- add the missing images URLs to a text file
+- add the missing images URLs to a text file.